Entanglement spectrum and quantum phase diagram of the long-range XXZ chain

 Inspection of the ES for a variable interaction range in the various panels of \cref{fig:geo-ent-phase-diag} shows a remarkable similarity, in particular in the low-entanglement energy sector of the XY phase.
 More precisely, we can find a nonlinear rescaling of the anisotropy parameter of the form

 such that all spectral lines (approximately) collapse onto the ES of the short-range model, see \cref{fig:EE-rescaled}.
 The rescaling~(\ref{eq:rescaling}) is consistent with the exact fixed point \(\Delta^\star = 1\) corresponding to the XY--FM transition.
 The parameters \(\gamma(\alpha)\) and \(\nu(\alpha)\) are then found by minimizing a weight function constructed over a wide interval containing the AFM--XY phase transition.
-For more details, see \cref{app:optim-parameters}. \Cref{fig:rescaling-params} shows the rescaling parameters \(\gamma\) and \(\nu\) versus the long-range parameter \(\alpha^{-1}\).
+For more details, see \cref{app:optim-parameters}. \Cref{fig:rescaling-params} shows the rescaling parameters \(\gamma\) and \(\nu\) vs the long-range parameter \(\alpha^{-1}\).
 Both start to significantly differ from unity at \(\alpha^{-1} \simeq 0.2\), consistently with Fig.~\ref{fig:geo-ent-phase-diag}.

 More precisely, we distinguish two regimes.
 For roughly \(\alpha^{-1} \lesssim 0.3\), all spectral lines almost perfectly collapse onto the short-range ES upon rescaling in the XY phase, see Fig.~\ref{fig:EE-rescaled}(a).
 On the other hand, for \(\alpha^{-1} \gtrsim 0.3\), only the lowest three spectral lines \(\xi_1,\xi_2,\xi_3\) are congruent with the short-range ones upon rescaling, see Fig.~\ref{fig:EE-rescaled}(b).
 In contrast, the rescaled spectrum shows a worse match for higher entanglement energies (\(\xi_4\) and higher).
 For instance, while \(\xi_4\) (purple) is rescaled to greater values of \(\tilde{\Delta}\), \(\xi_7\) (pink) is rescaled to lower ones, pointing towards an irreconcilable mismatch following a global rescaling of the ES.